T-G-P/NsoneZoneImporter/README.md

 README
 ======
-This directory contains both synchronous and asynchronous implementations of the zone data importer.
+This directory contains the asynchronous version of the zone data importer.
+In the 'old' directory you will find a simple synchronous implementation as well as an asynchronous implementation.
+The difference between that async implementation and this one is that the script is broken into modules and is object oriented.